SimoNonnis/Resume/cover-letter.md

 My background is mostly in front-end development but I am constantly looking to improve myself so in the past year I have turned my focus to full stack development in Javascript.
 I love to solve problems, splitting them in small ones and finding solutions that are simple and reusable.

-I have a passion for contributing to all phases of the development lifecycle and I am confident that I can bring it into your company as well.
+I have experience and passion for contributing to all phases of the development lifecycle, interacting with designers and project managers.
+I am confident that I can bring it into your company as well.
 I enjoy working in a team as well as working independently in office or remote.